kata198/QueryableList/README.md

 * splitnotcontainsAny - Takes a tuple, (splitBy<str>, possibleMatches <list<str>>).
 Use for a string that represents a list.
 The field will be split by the first, "splitBy", param, and the result tested that it does not contains any of the items in the provided list.

+* customMatch - Takes a lambda or function, which is passed in the value of the given field.
+If it returns True, the element is a match, otherwise it is not.

 Full PyDoc Documentation